Popular sub Lindsey Malecha not ready for her Arizona Wildcats career to end just yet

 ‘She can’t guard me’

-Aari McDonald got called for her third foul nearly four minutes into the third quarter of Sunday’s game.
-Barnes could see that McDonald getting a bit frustrated as she thought she drew a charge and was called for a foul, so she had her sit for a few minutes.
+Aari McDonald was called for her third foul nearly four minutes into the third quarter of Sunday’s game.
+Barnes could see McDonald getting a bit frustrated as she thought she drew a charge and was called for a foul, so she had her sit for a few minutes.

-While McDonald — who Monday was named honorable mention for the AP All-American team — was out, she couldn’t wait to get back in the game.
+While McDonald — who Monday was named as an honorable mention on the AP All-American team — was out, she couldn’t wait to get back in the game.

 And what about putting her hand up near her face after draining a 3?